Chair, Associate Professor Peter K. Walhout

 CHEM 203.
 Drugs and Society.
 An interdisciplinary course dealing with the nature and use of both legal and illegal drugs.
 An introduction to the discovery and development of new drugs is given, followed by a brief explanation of the relationship between the chemical structures and functions of drugs used in the human body.
 Psychoactive drugs consisting of narcotics, stimulants, depressants, hallucinogens, and tranquilizers are surveyed, and a unifying theory of chemical neurotransmitters at the synapse is introduced.
 The future of drug use is discussed, including new technologies in drug delivery; the societal impact of widespread drug availability and drug abuse; and the development of new treatment approaches to chemical dependence.
 No prerequisite.
 (2)

 CHEM 241.
 Principles of Organic Chemistry.
 A one-semester survey course in organic chemistry.
 Topics include common classes of organic compounds—especially those of biological interest—nomenclature, structure-reactivity, principles, reactions, and mechanisms.
 The laboratory stresses investigation of principles discussed in lecture.
 This course does not meet the requirements for medical, dental, or veterinary schools.
 Three lectures, three hours laboratory.
 Prerequisite: or 237 or consent of the instructor.
-F 2013
+S 2015

 CHEM 294.
 Chemistry Colloquium.
 Features a variety of presentations by students, faculty, and outside speakers on topics including current research, current events in chemistry, and history of chemistry.
 Also includes ‘faith and learning’ discussions of various books and articles.
 Intended for sophomore chemistry majors, though majors from other years are also welcome.
 Taught each semester.
-(1)
+(0 or 1)